Unsung Heroes: Plot

 Yu flees to a Hong Kong safe house run by a North Korean singer.
 He is instructed to return to Seoul and contact an agent code-named White Horse.
 However, he is suspicious of White Horse and sets a trap for him which reveals that he is working with Colonel Klaus.
 White Horse is then killed by an unknown person.
 Yu obtained the information from Janet O'Neill that John Foster Dulles is visiting Europe to get reinforcements.
 Yu meets Lewis, an army lieutenant, and converts him to Communism to relay this information; Lewis stages his own kidnapping so that he can disappear to the North for training, and later returns to Seoul.
-Two months later, Yu receives a coded message on Voice of Korea instructing him to contact an agent named Diamond, who turns out to be his old lover Kim Soon-hee, ostensibly working for the Americans, but really a double agent for North Korean intelligence.
-With Dulles's agenda exposed to the media, the US plans a battle to demonstrate their superiority, but Yu obtains this information from Park Mu.
+Two months later, Yu receives a coded message on Voice of Korea instructing him to contact an agent named Diamond, who turns out to be his old lover Kim Soon-hee, ostensibly working for the Americans but in reality a double agent for North Korean intelligence.
+With Dulles's agenda exposed to the media, the US plans a battle to demonstrate their superiority, but Yu obtains this information from Park.
 The Americans fail to get more reinforcements from their European allies and are defeated by a well prepared Korean People's Army.

 Yu continues to gather intelligence on General Sin's coup attempt, this time passing messages back to Pyongyang by way of a radio operator disguised as a disabled veteran who begs outside hotels.
 Yu hides messages in cigarette filters, which he then throws on the ground near the beggar.
 However, he is unaware that he is being followed by the CIC, who are filming his activities.
 Colonel Klaus hears about a North Korean spy disguised as a veteran, and begins reviewing video tapes to check on Yu's activities.
 Kim saves the day by cutting the scenes out of the tapes to avoid further suspicion falling on Yu, but the disappearance of the scenes triggers Klaus' suspicion towards Kim herself.
 Klaus stages a test of loyalty for her, in which she is kidnapped and threatened with execution by American agents in Hokkaidō, Japan pretending to be Communists; however, Kim correctly senses this is a trap, and escapes by killing the agents.

-Park Mu realizes that Yu and Kim are spies.
+Park realizes that Yu and Kim are spies.
 Klaus discovers that Yu was the one who leaked out intelligence.
 Park is pushed by Klaus, and kills Kim who tries to protect Yu.
 Later, Yu kills Park for revenge.

-At the end, the North Korean army starts new attacks, and forces the allies to negotiate for peace.
-Due to Yu's efforts, Sin Jae-sin's coup is stopped by South Korean president Syngman Rhee's agents.
-Sin and Klaus commit suicide and Yu leaves Korea.
+At the end of the series, the North Korean army starts new attacks, and forces the allies to negotiate for peace.
+Due to Yu's efforts, General Sin's coup is stopped by South Korean president Syngman Rhee's agents.
+Sin and Klaus commit suicide, while Yu leaves Korea.